informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

 Let *h-verified = lightStore.LatestVerified().Height* and
      *h-trust=lightStore.LatestTrusted().Height* (see
      [LCV-DATA-LIGHTSTORE]).
 It queries the secondaries for headers at height *h-verified*.
-The  detector returns a set *Forks*, and should satisfy the following
+The  detector returns a set *PoF* of *Proof of Forks*, and should satisfy the following
      temporal formulas:

 #### **[LCD-DIST-INV.1]**

-If there is no fork at height *h-verified*, then the detector should return the empty set.
+If there is no fork at height *h-verified* ([TMBC-SIGN-FORK.1]), then the detector should return the empty set.

-**TODO:** be precise about what a fork is.

-**TODO:** add requirements about stateTrusted
+> If the empty set is returned the supervisor will change the state of
+> the header at height *h-verified* to *stateTrusted*.

 #### **[LCD-DIST-LIVE-FORK.1]**

-If there is a fork at height *h*, with *h-trust < h <= h-verified*, and there are two correct full nodes *i* and *j* that are
+If there is a fork at height *h-verified*, and there are two correct full nodes *i* and *j* that are
   - on different branches, and
+  - *i* is primary and
-  - primary or secondary,
+  - *j* is secondary,

 then the  detector eventually outputs the fork.

-**TODO:** We can weaken the above to "the (not-necessarily correct) primary provided branch A, and a correct secondary is on branch B".
-I prefer the above as it is slightly less operational.
+#### **[LCD-DIST-LIVE-FORK-FAULTY.1]**

+If there is a fork at height *h-verified*, and there is a correct secondary that is on a different branch than the primary reported, then the  detector eventually outputs the fork.

+> The above property is quite operational ("Than the primary
+> reported"), but it captures quite closely the requirement.
+As the
+> fork detector only makes sense in a distributed setting, and does
+> not have a sequential specification, less "pure"
+> specification are acceptable.

+> These properties capture the following operational requirement:

 > #### **[LCD-REQ-REP.1]**
 > If the  detector observes two conflicting headers for height *h*,